Lymp2/tatoe2/content/_index.md

 <span class="acronym-highlight">T</span>he <span class="acronym-highlight">A</span>rt <span class="acronym-highlight">T</span>rail <span class="acronym-highlight">O</span>rganiser For <span class="acronym-highlight">E</span>xhibitors

-Welcome to **TATOE**, a web application for organising and participating in art trails.
+Welcome  **TATOE**, a web application for organising and participating in art trails. one

+<h2 class="acronym-highlight">This website is still under development</h2>

+# Introduction

+## 🎨 Participating in an Art Trail

+Once your trail project has been set up by an **admin** (see below), here’s all you need to do:

+### 🏠 Choose Your Role
+- Decide whether you want to be a Venue Lead (host other artists at your venue).
+(If you're not a "venue lead" you're an artist hoping to be an invited "guest")
+- If you choose to be a **venue lead**, set the number of guest spots (=spaces) you have available.
+  - You can opt out of being a venue lead at any time.
+If you do opt out, any currently accepted guest artists will be “released” and visible to other venue leads, who may invite them.
+You also become "just" an artist yourself, waiting to be invited to another venue.
+  - You’ll see a list of artists looking to be hosted — invite those who interest you.
+  - You can change the number of spots at any time.
+  - You will not be able to invite more guests than the number of spots you set.
+  - You will set the venue address.

+- If you’re a **Guest Artist** (or want to be one):
+  - When signed in, you’ll see a list of available venues.
+  - Click the ❤️ on any venue you’d like to be invited to.
+    - Venue leads will see your interest and may send you an invite.
+    - You can accept or decline any invitation.

+### 🔄 Live Updates & Flexibility
+- Both venue leads and guest artists can change their minds at any time — invite, accept, revoke.
+- The project status updates in real time (within seconds), so everyone sees the current state in their browser.

+### 🧭 Final Stages
+- Once venues are full or invitations have settled:
+  - Venue leads will only see their confirmed guest artists.
+  - Guest artists will only see the venue they’ve been accepted to.
+  - Accepted guests become invisible to other venue leads — no double bookings!

+- When the deadline for organizing the event arrives:
+  - The project admin will lock further updates.
+  - Everyone can still log in to view the final setup.

+## 🔧 For Admins

+Admins have a bird’s-eye view of the entire trail:

+- See who’s been invited where, and which artists are still unassigned.
+- View a text summary of the current status — perfect for copying into emails.
+- Export the full status as an Excel file — useful for creating publicity materials or documentation.

+## 🔧 Privacy

+- Artists (admin, venue leads and guest artists) do not need an email address to use TATOE.
+- Admin sets the Art Trail name, and artist logins.
+You do not need to use your real name.
+Of course it will be helpful if other users recognise you!

+---

 <h2 class="acronym-highlight">Who I am</h2>

 I'm Steve Lympany, and I live in the south east of England.
 I'm a retired engineer and now doing a bit of art.
 I also write software as a hobby.
-I wrote TATOE to help my local art club.
-I don't expect to make tons of dosh from it, but I would like to cover my web hosting costs.
-There is a Ko-fi button floating around on this page somewhere - "buy me a coffee" (shown as lympany.art - my other website).
+I don't expect to make tons of dosh from TATOE, but I would like to cover my web hosting costs.
+There is a Ko-fi button floating around on this page somewhere - "buy me a coffee"
+(shown as lympany.art - my other website).
 I hope your donations help cover my hosting/database costs.

 <h2 class="acronym-highlight">Status</h2>